 You’ll need all the same sort of financial information and proof of identity required for a UK mortgage; bear in mind also that property and life insurance are compulsory so that needs to be factored into your initial budget and any ongoing ownership costs.
 Keeping track of the GBP to EUR rate can make a huge difference in value when you're looking to buy, and our team of FX specialists are on hand to offer any guidance required.

-Benefits of buying a house in Portugal
+Benefits of buying property in Portugal

 If you’ve ever been on holiday to Portugal, you will be aware of its many attractions – from world-class golfing greens to beautiful beaches, tasty cuisine and a lot of sunshine.